Grohiik/WeatherStation/Docs/README.md

 ## Deployment

 The `sample.env` file is the sample environment variables for deploying the service with `docker-compose`.
 Create `.env` in the root of the this project where `docker-compose.yml` lives and paste in the content from the `sample.env`.
+Change to your own configuration accordingly.

-Auto deploy with Github Actions needs these value.
+Auto deploy with Github Actions need these value.
 Create it in the secret tab in the repository settings.

 ```
 SSH_HOST